rollbar/docs/policy/security.md

 ### Notifiers

 By default, notifiers will attempt to remove request parameters that look like sensitive information.

-e.g. the rollbar-gem notifier scrubs the following request parameters by default
+For example, the rollbar-gem notifier scrubs the following request parameters by default:

 - passwd
 - password